zhixhan/ProCa/README.md

-The code for ICLR 2023 paper **Prototypical calibration for few-shot learning of language models** will be released soon.
+The code for ICLR 2023 paper **Prototypical Calibration for Few-shot Learning of Language Models** will be released soon.